 SeaWeek is Australia’s major national public awareness campaign to focus community awareness, provide information and encourage an appreciation of the sea.
 SeaWeek gives us a fantastic opportunity to promote educational issues of relevance to the marine environment.

-In 2020, the SeaWeek theme is based on the fifth of the Ocean Literacy Principles: The ocean supports a great diversity of life and ecosystems.
-Find out more about the Ocean Literacy Principle 5.
+In 2020 the SeaWeek theme is the fifth Ocean Literacy principle: the sea supports a great diversity of life and ecosystems.
+Find out more.

 Host An Event

 SeaWeek events are organised and run by environmental and marine educators across the country.
 If you'd like to organise and run a SeaWeek event, competition or activity during SeaWeek, we'd love to promote it!

-Email email@example.com and we'll add it here on the SeaWeek web page.
-If you have something to promote through Facebook, please share it in the SeaWeek Australia at www.facebook.com/seaweekaustralia/ page.
+Email firstname.lastname@example.org and we'll add it here on the SeaWeek web page.
+If you have something to promote through Facebook, please share it in the SeaWeek 2020 Facebook page.

 Australia is a marine nation.
 We have one of the largest ocean territories in the world, and it drives our climate and weather, generates employment, provides food and resources, and offers lifestyle and recreational opportunities (source CSIRO).